Optris/irdirectsdk_downloads/README.md

 # irdirectsdk_downloads
 Download Area for the Software Development Kit (SDK) for Optris Imagers.

 # Provided Binaries
 A short description of the provided binaries for different operating systems and the environment they were built in.
 On request, additional binaries could be provided.
-For this, reach out to [info@Optris.de](mailto:info@Optris.de).
+For this, reach out to [direct-sdk@optris.com](mailto:direct-sdk@optris.com).

 > Note: You can use the following commands to find out the version of your GLIBC and GLIBCXX.
 Afterwards, chose a build of the library that uses the same or a older GLIBC/GLIBCXX version.
 ```bash